General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Bahrain weather is generally warm and fairly dry.
 The most pleasant time of year in Bahrain is during spring or autumn when sunshine is virtually guaranteed, along with warm temperatures tempered by soft breezes.
 Summers can be very hot and humid, though the humidity is modified at the end of the season when a dry northwesterly wind blows, known locally as the 'Al Barah'.
 Winter is cooler and influenced by low-pressure systems, which bring rainfall.
 Average rainfall is low, but most of it falls in winter.

 All persons who wish to enter Bahrain need a visa, except citizens of the Gulf Cooperation Council (Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates).
 Visas are relatively easy to obtain on arrival if holding sufficient funds, but not all nationalities qualify for visas on arrival.
 A passport valid for duration of stay is required, but it is recommended that passports be valid for at least six months beyond intended travel.
 Visitors also require tickets or documentation for return or onward travel.
+Passengers who have visited or transited through Guinea, Liberia, Nigeria or Sierra Leone within the last 21 days will be refused entry in to the country.

 show more ...